Christdala Evangelical Swedish Lutheran Church: History

+Preservation

-1994 – Christdala Church Preservation & Cemetery Association incorporated as an IRS-approved charitable organization for tax-deductible gifts.
+In 1994, Christdala Church Preservation & Cemetery Association incorporated as an IRS-approved charitable organization for tax-deductible gifts.
 Substantial funds raised to preserve the church with new paint, roof, windows, fence, front steps, flag poles.

-1995 - Christdala formally placed on "The National Register of Historic Places" by U.S. Department of the Interior (National Park Service) because of historical significance.
-Lt.
-Governor Joanne Benson officiated at official induction ceremony at Christdala.
-The History of the Christdala Evangelical Lutheran Church prepared, copies available upon request.
+The church was formally placed on the National Register of Historic Places in 1995, with Lieutenant Governor Joanne Benson officiating on the official induction ceremony.

-2002 – Christdala celebrated 125th Anniversary.
-Christdala Preservation Association established a Permanent Fund goal of $1,000,000 for perpetual maintenance.

-2007 - Christdala celebrated 130th Anniversary; invested over $250,000 in the church and cemetery between 1994 and 2007.

-2008 - Christdala acquired the old Millersburg Schoolhouse, built in 1887, for use as a records repository and community museum.
-Restoration of the old one-room schoolhouse where the local Swedish community attended school into the 1950s is on-going.
+In 2007, Christdala acquired the Millersburg Schoolhouse, built in 1881, for use as a records repository and community museum.